DesmondZhong/diff_sim_grads/README.md

 pip install -r requirements.txt
 ```

+Please check out the README files in the task folders for how to reproduce the results shown in the paper.

 ## Overview

 In this work, we compare the gradients calculated by different differentiable contact models as shown in the following table.